|about this guide.|

 |the referral program.|

-get 1,000 turns credited to your master account reserves for each genuine account created from your referal link! you may note 'turns pending' in reference to some of those turns: these turns credit 14 days after the account has been created. this is in place to help eliminate abuse of the referal program, as well as allow the system ample time to filter bogus/abusive accounts out. please note that abuse of the referal program will lead to the removal of your account.
+get 1,000 turns credited to your master account reserves (and 500 to the account you refer) for each genuine account created from your referal link! you may note 'turns pending' in reference to some of those turns: these turns credit 14 days after the account has been created. this is in place to help eliminate abuse of the referal program, as well as allow the system ample time to filter bogus/abusive accounts out. please note that abuse of the referal program will lead to the removal of your account.

 |tick turns vs. reserved turns.|